How to make a button in Python

 root.mainloop()

-Labelwidget to display the name of the selected file.
+label.config()updates the UI to display the name of the chosen file, providing immediate feedback.

 Integrating matplotlib with tkinter buttons